joshsurber/joshsurber/resume/tech.md

 * Worked as part of a remote, three-person team to prepare the site for launch.
 * Set up the base Shopify site and integrated Stripe payment gateway.
-* Ensured performance and SEO, as well as testing responsive browser compaitbility across a wide range of devices
+* Ensured performance and SEO, as well as testing responsive browser compatibility across a wide range of devices

 ##### [TnT Cakery](https://tntcakery.com) (2022, source at <https://github.com/joshsurber/tntcakery.com>)